 A versatile British driver who carved a long career by mastering diverse racing machines, from single-seaters to GT championships.

-Ben Clucas emerged from the competitive UK karting scene, turning professional in the early 2000s.
-His career is a study in adaptability, defined not by a single top-tier formula title but by remarkable consistency across a wide array of disciplines.
-He proved his mettle in open-wheel competition, notably in Formula Renault and the World Series by Nissan, before showcasing his skill in sports car racing.
-Clucas became a familiar and formidable presence in GT racing, particularly in the British GT Championship, where he secured multiple race wins and challenged for titles.
-His endurance racing credentials were solidified with strong performances in the prestigious 24 Hours of Spa.
-Known for his technical feedback and smooth driving style, Clucas built a reputation as a reliable and fast co-driver and team leader, allowing him to sustain a professional driving career for over two decades in a notoriously fickle industry.
+Ben Clucas won multiple races in the British GT Championship and delivered strong performances at the 24 Hours of Spa.
+He emerged from the competitive UK karting scene, turning professional in the early 2000s.
+His career is defined by remarkable consistency across open-wheel competition—Formula Renault and the World Series by Nissan—and sports car racing.
+Clucas became a familiar and formidable presence in GT racing, challenging for titles.
+His technical feedback and smooth driving style built a reputation as a reliable co-driver and team leader.
+He sustained a professional driving career for over two decades.
+Born in 1984, he continues to race.

 1981–1996